-There will be two assessment opportunities per year in summer (May/June) and autumn (November/December).
+There will be 2 assessment opportunities per year in Summer (May/June) and Autumn (November/December).
 Please refer to the Key Dates Schedule on the NCFE website for further information.

 All tasks must be completed under supervised conditions.
+This means students can access resources in order to complete their assessment.